ElijahCuff/ProTube-YouTube-Hooks/README.md

 ## Features
-Ad' Free browsing of m.youtube.com
+> Ad' Free browsing of YouTube with similar features to Premium.

 - Page and In-Video advertising removal
 - Background Playback"ish"
 - 3 Server cycling on errors